Schneizlreuth: History

-On 1 January 1984 the northern, larger part of the unincorporated area Jette Forst incorporated into Schneizlreuth, adding an area of 2279.77 hectares.
+On 1 January 1984, the northern, larger part of the unincorporated area Jette Forst was incorporated into Schneizlreuth, adding an area of 2279.77 hectares.
 The smaller southern portion with 683.49 acres joined the neighboring village of Ramsau.
-On 1 January 2011, the eastern portion of Forest St. Zeno (966.50 hectares) incorporated into Schneizlreuth.
+On 1 January 2011, the eastern portion of Forest St. Zeno (966.50 hectares) was incorporated into Schneizlreuth.
 The rest of the area, 290.10 acres, was annexed to Bad Reichenhall.
 Both of these uninhabited, formerly unincorporated areas continue under their former names as districts within the Schneizlreuth municipality.